08/05/2024

 Who is Eligible to Receive this Award?

-• A man or woman, age 40 or under (as of June 30 of the year the award is presented).
+• An individual, age 40 or under (as of June 30 of the year the award is presented).

 • The nominee should have taken an active interest and shown leadership potential and significant achievement in the activities of the Federation, and have potential for leadership in more than one area of community service.